Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Introduction

+\bitcoinIpc shows that a full network of interconnected subnets can nonetheless be driven by Bitcoin alone.
+Our first insight is that every subnet operation -- creation, validator changes, deposits, withdrawals, and cross-subnet transfers -- can be encoded as an ordinary Bitcoin transaction, so that each node reconstructs the complete state of every subnet by scanning the chain, with no external bridge and no external data-availability layer.
+Our second insight is that routing cross-subnet transfers through Bitcoin and batching them (inspired by SWIFT messaging) makes an L2 settlement message smaller than a native Bitcoin payment -- up to 23x fewer bytes per transfer -- turning Bitcoin L1 into a settlement layer for the whole network rather than a bottleneck.

-With the goal of enabling Bitcoin to eventually become the universal MoE, this paper presents \bitcoinIpc, a protocol and software stack that proposes scaling Bitcoin via building the \emph{first network} of interoperable multi-party Bitcoin Proof-of-Stake (PoS) L2 chains, called \emph{subnets}.
-In short, \bitcoinIpc has and achieves the following goals: \emph{1) Permissionless creation of subnets}: Any group of Bitcoiners can create a PoS L2 chain (subnet), staking their L1 BTC; \emph{2) Interoperability by design}: The network of subnets appears transparent to users, which can transact \emph{across} different subnets as seamlessly as within a specific subnet, without pre-reserving liquidity for specific transactions (in sharp contrast to LN); \emph{3) Secured by Bitcoin L1:} Subnets leverage security of Bitcoin L1, in particular with respect to known attacks on PoS such as long-range attacks \cite{AzouviV22}, as well as for cross-subnet transfers; \emph{4) Performance:} Dramatically increase monetary transaction throughput compared to Bitcoin L1, in particular for cross-subnet transfers; \emph{5) Programmability:} Allow smart-contract programability on subnets catering to important use cases (e.g., real-world asset (RWA) tokenization, stablecoins); \emph{6) Adhere to Bitcoin ethos:} Do not modify Bitcoin L1 in any way (i.e., do not rely or anticipate future soft or hard forks).
+\dotparagraph{Design goals} With the goal of enabling Bitcoin to eventually become the universal MoE, this paper presents \bitcoinIpc, a framework that scales Bitcoin by building the first \emph{network} of interoperable Bitcoin-secured Proof-of-Stake (PoS) L2 chains, called \emph{subnets}.
+Unlike prior tiered-consensus and sidechain systems -- typically a fixed hierarchy with no built-in value flow between peer chains -- \bitcoinIpc is a network of dynamic, permissionless, and interconnected PoS subnets, requiring no changes to Bitcoin L1.

+In short, \bitcoinIpc achieves the following design goals: \emph{1) Permissionless creation of subnets}: Any group of Bitcoiners can create a PoS L2 subnet, staking their L1 BTC; \emph{2) Interoperability by design}: The network of subnets appears transparent to users, as they can transact \emph{across} different subnets as seamlessly as within a specific subnet, without pre-reserving liquidity for specific transactions (in sharp contrast to LN); \emph{3) Secured by Bitcoin:} Subnets leverage security of Bitcoin L1, in particular with respect to known attacks on PoS such as long-range attacks \cite{DBLP:conf/consensusday/AzouviV22}, as well as for cross-subnet transfers; \emph{4) Performance:} Dramatically increase monetary transaction throughput compared to Bitcoin L1, in particular for cross-subnet transfers; \emph{5) Programmability:} Allow smart-contract programmability on subnets catering to important use cases (e.g., real-world asset tokenization, stablecoins); \emph{6) Adhere to Bitcoin ethos:} Do not modify Bitcoin L1 in any way (i.e., do not rely on or anticipate future soft or hard forks).